 1. Flash Drive Tester (Free | Windows)

-Flash Drive Tester is a tool to check for any error in a flash drive and fix them.
+Flash Drive Tester is a tool to check for any errors in a flash drive and fix them.
 Along with showing the test results, Flash Drive Tester also lists the average read and write speed of that flash drive.
 This free tool installs on your Windows PC, and you can also check out errors for SD cards and SSDs.

 2. Check Flash (Free | Windows)